 This is the time of year where we tend to gain that extra weight and usually get sick, too.
 The goal of this article is to help give you some simple advice to help survive the holiday party season while avoiding sickness and gaining weight.
 You should be able to enjoy the holiday cheer with out any of the detriments of over indulging.

 With the holiday season comes holiday parties, which means a whole bunch of sugar and other pro inflammatory goodies.

-Before you go to your holiday events eat at least a small meal ahead of time.
-This would include some high quality protein, fat and carbs (primarily from vegetable sources.
-Doing this simple thing can help stabilize your blood sugar, even if you decide to eat some unhealthy holiday snacks too, your blood will be in damage control mode.
+Before you go to your holiday events, eat at least a small meal ahead of time.
+This would include some high quality protein, fat and carbs (primarily from vegetable sources).
+Doing this simple thing can help stabilize your blood sugar, even if you decide to eat some unhealthy holiday snack, too, your blood will be in damage control mode.

 Following these instructions will decrease your chance of having significant cravings and having an all out binge too.
 The more you can do to keep your will power in check, the better choices you will make.

 Most people are gluten sensitive and don’t even know it.
 Gluten can create a great deal of silent inflammation and is a strong stimulator of leaky gut and autoimmune conditions.

 I typically don’t recommend my patients to eat gluten free junk food but if the other options are junk food with gluten, then I would choose a gluten free option every time.